saikiran123456/MongoDB_Studio3T_PyMongo/README.md

 NOTE: Please place all the files including the images in the same folder as the Notebook needs access to these images.

-For detailed instructions on how to get started on PostgreSQL, please refer to the articles on my website:
+For detailed instructions on how to get started on MongoDB, please refer to the articles on my website: